croquet/croquet/server/croquet-in-a-box/README.md

 ## What it does

-As defined in the `docker-compose.yml` file it runs two docker images – one for the reflector, and one for the webserver/fileserver.
+As defined in the `docker-compose.yml` file it runs two docker images – one for the reflector, and one nginx image for the webserver/fileserver and reflector proxy.

 On [localhost:8888](http://localhost:8888/) is the web server (serving `./webroot`), [localhost:8888/files](http://localhost:8888/files/) is the file server (upload and download to `./files`), and [localhost:8888/reflector](http://localhost:8888/reflector) is the reflector.